hknutzen/Netspoc/go/pkg/pass1/print-group.1.md

 Group is a named group, some automatic group, some named object or a union or intersection or complement of simpler objects.

-IP, name and additional columns are separated by TAB character.
+IP address, name and additional columns are separated by TAB character.

 Name and IP address of a dual stack object is shown as two lines: